Myriad Genetics (MYGN)

 Myriad Genetics’s full-year EPS flipped from negative to positive over the last five years.
 This is encouraging and shows it’s at a critical moment in its life.

-In Q3, Myriad Genetics reported adjusted EPS of $0, down from $0.06 in the same quarter last year.
-Despite falling year on year, this print easily cleared analysts’ estimates.
-Over the next 12 months, Wall Street expects Myriad Genetics’s full-year EPS of $0.05 to grow 34.2%.
+In Q4, Myriad Genetics reported adjusted EPS of $0.04, up from $0.03 in the same quarter last year.
+This print easily cleared analysts’ estimates, and shareholders should be content with the results.
+Over the next 12 months, Wall Street expects Myriad Genetics’s full-year EPS of $0.06 to shrink by 19.3%.

 9. Cash Is King

-Taking a step back, we can see that Myriad Genetics’s margin dropped by 1.4 percentage points during that time.
-It may have ticked higher more recently, but shareholders are likely hoping for its margin to at least revert to its historical level.
-Almost any movement in the wrong direction is undesirable because it’s already burning cash.
-If the longer-term trend returns, it could signal it’s becoming a more capital-intensive business.
+Taking a step back, we can see that Myriad Genetics’s margin dropped by 1.9 percentage points during that time.
+Almost any movement in the wrong direction is undesirable because it is already burning cash.
+If the trend continues, it could signal it’s in the middle of an investment cycle.

-Myriad Genetics’s free cash flow clocked in at $14.9 million in Q3, equivalent to a 7.2% margin.
-Its cash flow turned positive after being negative in the same quarter last year
+Myriad Genetics’s free cash flow clocked in at $4.6 million in Q4, equivalent to a 2.2% margin.
+This cash profitability was in line with the comparable period last year and above its five-year average.

 10. Return on Invested Capital (ROIC)

 We like to invest in businesses with high returns, but the trend in a company’s ROIC is what often surprises the market and moves the stock price.
-Over the last few years, Myriad Genetics’s ROIC has unfortunately decreased significantly.
+Unfortunately, Myriad Genetics’s ROIC has decreased significantly over the last few years.
 Paired with its already low returns, these declines suggest its profitable growth opportunities are few and far between.

 11. Balance Sheet Assessment

-12. Key Takeaways from Myriad Genetics’s Q3 Results
+12. Key Takeaways from Myriad Genetics’s Q4 Results

 It was good to see Myriad Genetics beat analysts’ EPS expectations this quarter.
 We were also glad its full-year EBITDA guidance exceeded Wall Street’s estimates.
-On the other hand, its full-year EPS guidance missed.
-This seems to be weighing on shares, and the stock traded down 5.8% to $7.67 immediately after reporting.
+Overall, we think this was a decent quarter with some key metrics above expectations.
+The stock traded up 22% to $5.35 immediately following the results.

 13. Is Now The Time To Buy Myriad Genetics?

-We see the value of companies making people healthier, but in the case of Myriad Genetics, we’re out.
-First off, its revenue growth was mediocre over the last five years, and analysts expect its demand to deteriorate over the next 12 months.
-And while its astounding EPS growth over the last five years shows its profits are trickling down to shareholders, the downside is its diminishing returns show management's prior bets haven't worked out.
-On top of that, its relatively low ROIC suggests management has struggled to find compelling investment opportunities.
+We cheer for all companies helping people live better, but in the case of Myriad Genetics, we’ll be cheering from the sidelines.
+Although its revenue growth was decent over the last five years, it’s expected to deteriorate over the next 12 months and its diminishing returns show management's prior bets haven't worked out.
+And while the company’s astounding EPS growth over the last five years shows its profits are trickling down to shareholders, the downside is its relatively low ROIC suggests management has struggled to find compelling investment opportunities.

-Myriad Genetics’s P/E ratio based on the next 12 months is 246.3x.
-This multiple tells us a lot of good news is priced in - we think other companies feature superior fundamentals at the moment.
+Myriad Genetics’s P/E ratio based on the next 12 months is 90.6x.
+At this valuation, there’s a lot of good news priced in - we think other companies feature superior fundamentals at the moment.